LaZeAsh/notes/content/notes/Gradient Descent.md

 ---
 title: "Gradient Descent"
-draft: true
 ---

 How neural networks learn.

-Gradient Descent is a powerful optimization algorithm used to train Machine Learning models with the objective of minimizing the [[Cost Function]].
+Gradient Descent is a powerful optimization algorithm used to train Machine Learning models with the objective of minimizing the Cost Function.
 ## Cost Function

 ### Analogy